beerjs/sofia/README.md

 # BeerJS Sofia

-BeerJS SF is a gathering group for Sofia (and visitors!) to get together for activities revolving around two things, beer and JavaScript!
+BeerJS Sofia is a gathering group for Sofia (and visitors!) to get together for activities revolving around two things, beer and JavaScript!
 Currently we organize events at [facebook](https://www.facebook.com/groups/292135280802776/), but we're experimenting here as well.

 ## Want to join?